mrdcvlsc/APA/docs/quick-tutorial.md

 # Quick Tutorial

-In this section, I will share my knowledge about big number implementations, this is not a tutorial for using the library, go to the [docs.md](docs.md) if that is what you are trying to find.
+In this section, I will share my knowledge about big number implementations, this is not a tutorial for the library itself, please go to the [docs.md](docs.md) if you want to learn how to use the library.

-If you want to gain a little knowledge about big number implementations, continue reading this section.
+On the other hand, if you want to gain a little knowledge about big number implementations, and how to implement them slightly faster, continue reading this section.

 ## **Representing Big Numbers**